nservant/HiC-Pro/doc/_build/html/_sources/AS.txt

 --------------------

 | Finally, read pairs with at least one allele specific mate are used to construct allele specific contact maps.
-| In allele-specific mode, the *.validPairs* file will contains an additional columns with the allele status of each reads pair.
-| Therefore, valid pairs assigned to 'G1-G1', 'G1-UA' or 'UA-G1' are used to build the G1 genome-wide contact maps.
-In the same way, 'G2-G2', 'G2-UA', 'UA-G2' pairs will be used to generate the G2 genome-wide contact maps.
+| In allele-specific mode, the *.validPairs* files will contain an additional columns with the allele status of each reads pair.
+Therefore, valid pairs assigned to **'G1-G1', 'G1-UA' or 'UA-G1'** are used to build the **G1** genome-wide contact maps.
+In the same way, **'G2-G2', 'G2-UA', 'UA-G2'** pairs will be used to generate the **G2** genome-wide contact maps.
 | All maps are then normalized using the ICE method.